tkosciol/cmi-workshops/docs/qiita-16S-analysis.rst

 One type of analysis for alpha diversity is looking at observed OTUs.
 This type of analysis will provide the number of unique OTUs found in a sample or group of samples.

 To perform an observed OTU alpha diversity analysis, select the rarefied "Rarefied table 11030 (BIOM)" artifact in the processing network and select "Process".
-Select "Calculate alpha diversity" from the drop-down menu.
+Select "Alpha diversity" from the drop-down menu.
 The parameters will appear below the workflow diagram:

 .. figure::  images/observed_OTU_parameter3.png
    :align:   center